paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 #### Codification
 Section is comprised of section 7702 of Pub.
 L. 118–31.
 Subsec. (a)(3) of section 7702 of Pub.
 L. 118–31 amended [section 3341 of this title](./chapter-045-miscellaneous-intelligence-community-authorities.md#section-3341).

+#### Amendments
+2024—Subsec. (d).
+Pub.
+L. 118–159 added subsec. (d).

 #### Definitions
-For definition of “intelligence community” as used in this section, see section 7002 of Pub.
+For definitions of “intelligence community” and “congressional intelligence committees” as used in this section, see section 7002 of Pub.
 L. 118–31, set out as a note under [section 3003 of this title](./chapter-044-national-security.md#section-3003).

 <a id="section-3355"></a>